Skip to main content

 MSc(R), DEng, DPhil

-The MSc(R) degree requires a minimum of 3 terms residence and the DPhil a minimum of 6 terms.
+The MSc(R) degree requires minimum 3 terms residence and the DPhil minimum of 6 terms.
 Usually it takes 6 and 9 terms respectively to complete these degrees and fees are payable for these periods unless the thesis is submitted earlier.
-Candidates are usually admitted to the Department to carry out research in topics of interest to the existing members of staff: when indicating your chosen area of research, try to list as many specific topics as you can rather than broad areas.
+Candidates are usually admitted to carry out research in topics of interest to existing academics: when indicating your chosen area of research, try to list as many specific topics as you can rather than broad areas.

-Before contacting the Department prior to submitting your application, please use this website to research our specialisms and those of your potential supervisor(s).
-Once you have done this, you can either contact the academic staff member directly for information on specific projects, or via postgraduate.admissions@eng.ox.ac.uk.
+Prior to submitting your application, please research our specialisms and those of your potential supervisor(s).
+Then you can either contact the academic staff member directly for information on specific projects, or via postgraduate.admissions@eng.ox.ac.uk.